TanMan-CAL/rl-sandbox-atari-breakout/README.md

 ## Architecture
 <img width="1536" height="1024" alt="RL Sandbox Overview" src="https://github.com/user-attachments/assets/d8910da3-1c15-4773-b28f-2a8bcddb481b" />

-The core is an Environment Generator that tweaks Breakout's rules using NumPy and wraps everything in Gymnasium's interface.
-I can change brick layouts, ball friction, reward functions, whatever.
-On top of that are Observation Wrappers that mess with what the agent sees—grayscale conversion, random occlusions, frame skipping, low-res encoders.
-This lets me separate visual difficulty from game mechanics.
-The Agent code implements PPO, A2C, and Rainbow DQN in PyTorch.
-All algorithms inherit from the same base class so the benchmarking system treats them uniformly.
-There's a Prioritized Replay Buffer with a SumTree that handles n-step returns and importance sampling.
-The Trainer is where research meets infrastructure.
-It spins up Docker containers, talks to Nebius for GPU provisioning, starts W&B runs, and coordinates Optuna workers for hyperparameter search.
-Everything gets checkpointed to S3.
-Finally, there's an Evaluation Harness that runs deterministic rollouts and spits out the CSVs and plots for analysis.
+The project is built around an Environment Generator that modifies Breakout’s rules using NumPy while wrapping everything in Gymnasium’s interface.
+This allows control over brick layouts, ball friction, reward functions, and more.
+On top of that sit Observation Wrappers that manipulate what the agent perceives—grayscale conversion, random occlusions, frame skipping, and low-resolution encoders—separating visual difficulty from game mechanics.

- Uses NumPy to tweak Breakout’s rules, including brick layouts, ball friction, reward functions, and more.
-All environments wrap Gymnasium’s interface for compatibility.
-- Modify what the agent perceives, including grayscale conversion, random occlusions, frame skipping, and low-resolution encoders.
-This separates visual difficulty from game mechanics.
-- Includes variants of **PPO**, **A2C**, and **Rainbow DQN** implemented in PyTorch.
-All agents inherit from a common base class, allowing uniform benchmarking.
-Off-policy agents utilize a **Prioritized Replay Buffer** with SumTree structure for efficient n-step returns and importance sampling.
+Implements RL variants of agents, PPO, A2C, Rainbow DQN, in PyTorch, all inheriting from a shared base class for uniform benchmarking.
+Off-policy algorithms leverage a Prioritized Replay Buffer with a SumTree structure for efficient n-step returns and importance sampling.

-- Coordinates Docker containers, GPU provisioning via Nebius, W&B runs, and Optuna hyperparameter search.
-Checkpoints are saved to S3.
+Training infrastructure coordinates Docker containers, GPU provisioning via Nebius, experiment tracking with Weights & Biases, and Optuna-driven hyperparameter search.
+All models are checkpointed to S3.

-- Runs deterministic rollouts on held-out environment seeds and computes aggregate statistics and detailed traces for analysis.
+An Evaluation Harness executes deterministic rollouts on held-out seeds, producing aggregate statistics and CSV logs.

 ---